 The proximity of Horseshoe and Raven to uranium milling facilities operated by Cameco and AREVA provide opportunities for potential toll milling arrangements.
-The principal hydroelectric transmission lines that service both of these mill facilities also pass 3 kilometres to the north of the deposits.
+The principal hydroelectric transmission lines that service both of these mill facilities also pass 3 kilometres to the north of the deposits and could provide electricity to site.
+The Company recently acquired the Raven camp which provides on-site accommodation.
 The Raven pit may provide further cost-savings potential should it prove viable as a tailings facility.
 The PA addresses these possible benefits in addition to numerous other opportunities for the improvement of economics at Hidden Bay.